sampersand/quest-old/README.md

 TODO: Show examples of how to change what operators do

-TODO: Add a lisence and contributing file
+TODO: Add a license and contributing file